stem After school program - registration - 2019/2020

 2 days/week - Monday and Thursday - $2400

-The after school science research program is administered by the NHAS, a not-for-profit charitable corporation originally established in 1929 and incorporated in 2014.
+The after school science research program is administered by the NHAS, a not-for-profit charitable corporation originally established in 1919 and incorporated as a charitable organization in 2014.
 Donations are always welcome.

 The program is designed for students who are committed to performing original research and mature enough to work independently.